anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

      3. With large capacity flash (15 - 30 TB / device) the solution can hold signficant storage capacilty, but need to carefully consider data loss prevention needs.
    * Specific Areas of Consideration:
      1. Converged Software Defined Storage:
-       * Leverage same technology as "Dedicated Software Defined Storage" scenarios, but running with converged infrastructure.
-For capacilty needs have three hosts provisioned for storage and the rest for virtual infrastructure and storage control and management and tenant workload hosting.
+       * Leverage same technology as "Dedicated Software-Defined Storage" scenarios, but on converged infrastructure.
+To meet capacity needs provision three hosts for storage and the rest for virtual infrastructure and storage control and management and tenant workload hosting.
        * If solution needs to host two clusters / availability zones then have storage storage instance as sharable across these.
        * Resilience through rapid rebuild (N + 0 or N + 1)